 I have been very fortunate to have worked in the Hospitality Industry for most of my life.
 It has given me a chest full of fantastic memories and another with dark memories.
 When you work with a good team it is your second family, let’s face it, you are at work more than home sometimes and you want to protect them and want them to protect you.

 But what happens when you take all that away?
 It happened to me some years back.
 For a long period of time working, I had back pain.
 I tried physiotherapy and regularly went to the doctors to see what could be done.
 The number of painkillers I was prescribed was staggering.
 But, I refused to stop work and look after my back.
 I could not be without my second family.
-When I was persuaded to have an MRI scan it transpired that my lumbar 4 and 5 where in such a state that the consultant wanted to operate immediately.
+When I was persuaded to have an MRI scan it transpired that my lumbar 4 and 5 were in such a state that the consultant wanted to operate immediately.
 I was stalling, but my wife told me, if I did not go through with the operation she would leave me.
 As good an ultimatum as you can get.

 A successful operation took place, but then the dark clouds started to gather.
 I was scheduled to be in convalescence for nine weeks before even thinking about going back to work.
 This was the perfect recipe for depression, and I grabbed it with all my might.
 Not that I understood that this was happening.
 I started to treat my nearest and dearest with a mixture of anger and remorse.
 I stopped cooking, something I always loved doing on my days off.
 And I started to shut my feelings away and become a very pale version of myself.

-During the last weeks of my convalescence I realised that I did have depression.
+During the last weeks of my convalescence, I realised that I did have depression.
 I did hurt people around me, I did only think negatively.
 It was a long road back, but with my family’s help, the GP and the fantastic support from people in the village, I managed to once again smile with true heart and feel and give love.

 Fast-forward some years and I am now in one of the best working positions I could ever imagine.
 Rockliffe Hall is full of wonderful people that is really just a big family.
 I have managed to separate my profession from my private life.
 The balance is there.